-If visiting the hottest countries in the world is something that you’re interested in, then here is a list of top ten hottest countries in the world.
-Some of the countries in this list have a year-round hot and humid climate with consistent high temperatures, whereas a number of them reach high temperatures only during summer.
+If visiting the hottest countries in the world is something that you’re interested in, then here is a list of the top ten hottest countries in the world.
+Some of the countries in this list have a year-round hot and humid climate with consistently high temperatures, whereas a number of them reach high temperatures only during summer.

 A number of factors affect the overall temperature of the area.
-Sometimes, external factors like pollution and high population density lead to the high temperatures.
+Sometimes, external factors like pollution and high population density lead to high temperatures.

 Check out the top ten hottest countries in the world and learn more about these hot and humid destinations.

 This central American country stands at the 10th position as the hottest destinations in the world.
 Sometimes, the average temperature on a summer day can reach as high as 50 degrees celsius in Mexico.